Castle Bromwich: Castle Bromwich Aerodrome

 The airfield closed in 1958 and in 1960 the site and that of the British Industries Fair, and nearby farmland was sold for housing.
 The runway was broken up, many of the buildings were demolished and in 1963 construction work began on a new Birmingham overspill estate – Castle Vale – which was completed in 1969.
 The erecting sheds survived as storage units until 2004.
 All that remains now is a memorial, a stained glass window in the estate's church, streets and housing blocks with aviation names, a row of ex-RAF houses along the Chester Road, and a new Spitfire Memorial.
 This is a large steel sculpture called Sentinel designed by Tim Tolkien which was erected on the roundabout where the road to the estate joins the Chester Road in 2000.
-This was inaugurated by the CBAF's wartime Chief Test Pilot, Alex Henshaw.
+This was inaugurated by the CBAF's wartime chief test pilot, Alex Henshaw.

 The roundabout was subsequently renamed "Spitfire Island".
 Diamond Jubilee celebrations of the CBAF were held on 15 July 1998, which included a fly-by flown by Ray Hanna in his ex-CBAF Spitfire MkIX, MH434.
 Amongst the dignitaries attending was Dr. Gordon Mitchell, son of the Spitfire's designer, R.J.
 Mitchell.
 Alex Henshaw also unveiled a memorial plaque just inside the old factory's main gate onto the Kingsbury Road.
-Its principal inscription reads; 'Here, swords of freedom were forged'.
+It's inscribed "here, swords of freedom were forged".